SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: Details on SwissGov-RSD Dataset Collection Process

 \subsection{Impact of Annotator Discrepancies on RSD Evaluation}

-The largest absolute difference of the English–German results for the two sets is 0.152 (DiffAlign XLM-R SimCSE (Spearman); 0.211 vs 0.059).
-We consider both results to be low values, indicating that our main conclusion -- systems performing poorly on the document-level RSD task -- holds for both annotators.
-Nonetheless, we want to acknowledge the difference between annotators, especially for language pair EN-DE, which could lead to unstable system ranking when performing benchmarks, as shown in work by~\citet{Sarti2025-po}.
-They further suggest that unstable ranking can be largely mitigated by including annotations from a larger number of annotators. \\
+The largest absolute difference of the English–French results for the two sets is 0.157 (DiffAlign XLM-R SimCSE (Spearman); 0.015 vs 0.172).
+We consider both results to be low values, indicating that our main conclusion---systems performing poorly on the document-level RSD task---holds for both annotators.\\

-To make the sources of disagreement between annotators more tangible, Figures~\ref{fig:ann-dis1} and~\ref{fig:ann-dis2} are excerpts from the overlapping documents (EN-DE) with annotations by both annotators.
-The examples show how the differences are due to subjective annotation strategies, e.g.: for en-de, annotator 1 tends to label semantic differences more minimalistcally, while annotator 2 labels the whole phrase in which the difference occurs; another observation is that annotator 2 tends to label omissions/additions to a much lesser extent than annotator 1.\\
+To make the sources of disagreement between annotators more tangible, in Figure~\ref{fig:ann-dis1} we show excerpts from the overlapping documents with annotations by both annotators.
+The examples show how differences can arise due to subjective annotation strategies, e.g.: for EN--DE, annotator 1 tends to label semantic differences more minimalistically, while annotator 2 labels the whole phrase in which the difference occurs.\\